 Characteristics of sprint-based boards include:

-- Sprint-based organization: work occurs in fixed cycles, typically one to four weeks, providing predictable delivery rhythm.
+- Sprint-based organization: Work occurs in fixed cycles, typically one to four weeks, providing predictable delivery rhythm.

-- Story-driven structure: work items connect to user value through stories or specific features.
+- Story-driven structure: Work items connect to user value through stories or specific features.

-- Burndown tracking: measures progress against sprint goals, showing work remaining versus time left.
+- Burndown tracking: Measures progress against sprint goals, showing work remaining versus time left.

 Software development, product launches, and marketing projects with strict deadlines benefit from Scrum’s iterative approach.